Tu-Th 12:30 - 1:15 pm

-Moot Court: Students will sign up for one of four Moot Court events: on privacy, free speech, employee language rights, and official language legislation.
-4-5 students will argue each side, with the rest of the class serving as judges who may ask questions during the presentation and then render a verdict.
-Following each moot court, all students will submit a short essay (900-1300 words) arguing their position or explaining their verdict in the case.
+Moot Court: Students will sign up for one of four Moot Court events: on privacy, free speech, language rights, and official language legislation.
+A group of students will argue each side, with the rest of the class serving as judges who may ask questions during the presentation and then render a verdict.
+Following each moot court, all students will submit a short essay (900-1300 words) arguing their position, answering objections raised by the other side, or explaining their verdict in the case.

 Grading: Moot Court presentation: 15%; essay 1: 15%; essays 2, 3, and 4, 20% each; class participation, 10% (simply showing up is not class participation; you must actually participate to earn participation credit).